bentlema/puppet-tutorial-pe/tutorial/vbox/02-Prep-to-Install-Puppet-Master.md

 The `/etc/hosts` file should already be setup correctly, but if for some reason you find it is not, go ahead and edit it as follows.

-Edit **/etc/hosts** and add entries for localhost, as well as our 3 training VMs
+Edit **/etc/hosts** and add entries for localhost, as well as our 3 training VMs, both long (FQDN) and short name.

     Note: For the purposes of this training, we will not use DNS.
 We will rely on the /etc/hosts file for name resolution.
 In a production deployment